lisalindqvist95/proj1/README.md

 - __Navigation__

   - A feature that could improve is the navbar which should stay at the top of the page when the user scrolls down to improve the user experience.
-It could also be hamburger-menu on smaller screens so that it woulndt take up as much space.
+It could also be hamburger-menu on smaller screens so that it wouldn't take up as much space.
-  - The navbar could contain a dropdown menu with direct links to the official site for tickets and merch, in order for the user to get to those sites faster if they want.
+  - The navbar could contain a dropdown menu with direct links to the official site for tickets and merch, in order for the user to get to those sites easier if they want.

 ## Testing